 In the fall of 2016, the Serie Center convened a Faculty Learning Community (FLC) on the topic of teaching writing in the First Year Course (FYC).
-Facilitated by Mellon postdoctoral fellow in writing instruction, Heidi Zimmerman, this FLC brought together faculty from Political Science, Art and Art History, Philosophy, Asian Languages and Cultures, and the Macalester Academic Excellence Center.
+Facilitated by former Mellon postdoctoral fellow in writing instruction, Heidi Zimmerman, this FLC brought together faculty from Political Science, Art and Art History, Philosophy, Asian Languages and Cultures, and the Macalester Academic Excellence Center.

 Over the course of the semester, the FLC read selections from a range of writing pedagogy books, had guests from English, Classics, German Studies, Political Science, and shared our own writing instruction triumphs and challenges.
 We had a number of goals that were aligned with Macalester’s learning objectives for first year courses.
 In particular, it aimed to support faculty in developing tools and strategies in the following areas: